isoteriksoftware/rrsoft-frontend-test/README.md

 The Results page allows users to search for existing articles.
 It includes:

 - Search functionality by user id or title
-- Display of search results
+- Display of search results.
+Initially, only ten articles are displayed.
 - Navigation to the Article Creation page

 ### Article Creation Page